The Incomprehensible Characteristic of Love

 Download StudyThe love of God is so massive, deep, wide, towering, all encompassing, that the human mind cannot understand it.
 At the same time, at the point of salvation and to the degree that we allow Christ to dwell in our hearts, the believer is rooted and grounded in God’s Love.

-This Valentine’s Day, as our thoughts turn to the love we have for our wives, husbands, family, and friends, let us also contemplate that which is truly incomprehensible—the love that God has for each one of us.
-Just as important, we should reflect on what our response to God’s deep and abiding love should be.
+Just between Mother’s Day and Father’s Day, as our thoughts turn to the love we have for our mothers and fathers, wives, husbands, family, and friends, let us also contemplate that which is truly incomprehensible— the love that God has for each one of us.
+Just as importantly, we should reflect on what our response to God’s deep and abiding love should be.

 I. INTRODUCTION